 But, of course, things only got worse post-acquisition.
 With unpaid or shorted suppliers to House of Fraser — brands and fulfillment operations included — piling up, new owner Sports Direct was left with little choice but to suspend operations to buy time to sort the mountains of issues out.
 Suppliers out-of-pocket are not likely to see their money any time soon, if ever.

-While some pundits are predicting that the real reason for the purchase of House of Fraser by Sports Direct is the value of the customer data: owner Mike Ashley apparently has a vested interest in combining the luxury retailers customer data with that of his other retail ventures to get a better understanding of the consumer who would buy an expensive suit but also cheap gym wear.
-(Ashley also has a reputation for being “canny in creating his own supply chain“.
-Given House of Fraser’s Twitter message, it’s likely that the troubled brand could use a significant amount of help in this area.)
+While some pundits are predicting that the real reason for the purchase of House of Fraser by Sports Direct is the value of the customer data.
+Owner Mike Ashley apparently has a vested interest in combining the luxury retailers customer data with other retail ventures to get a better understanding of the consumer who would buy an expensive suit but also cheap gym wear.

 So the value in House of Fraser isn’t necessarily the brand itself, but the data — and the potential to integrate consumer data widely and more effectively to foster a deeper understanding of how they shop.
 And it’s this angle that’s intriguing to others looking to acquire brands to foster growth: data integration needs to be a vested consideration in advance of onboarding a new acquisition.

-Sports Direct’s purchase of House of Fraser was faced with more complex (and very public) issues than most acquisitions, but the end result is always the same: you need an actionable strategy in place on how to fully incorporate the acquisition into your fold.
-Lawsuits and creditors aside in House of Fraser’s story, Sports Direct and owner Mike Ashley are still faced with both literally and figuratively integrating the purchased brand with the parent brand.
+Sports Direct’s purchase of House of Fraser was faced with more complex (and very public) issues than most acquisitions.
+But the end result is always the same, you need an actionable strategy in place on how to fully incorporate the acquisition into your fold.
+Lawsuits and creditors aside, Sports Direct and owner Mike Ashley are still faced with both literally and figuratively integrating the purchased brand with the parent brand.